-The Board seeks stockholder approval of the amendments to the 2015 Plan described above in order to meet the requirements of the Nasdaq Global Select Market, on which our shares are listed.
-Approval of the proposed amendments to the 2015 Plan will allow us to continue to grant equity incentives which have become an indispensable part of our compensation program.
-If the amendments are not approved, the Board believes we could face serious challenges to our ability to attract and retain management, non-employee directors and other key personnel which would adversely affect our business.
+The Board seeks stockholder approval of the amendment to the 2015 Plan described above in order to meet the requirements of the Nasdaq Global Select Market, on which our shares are listed.
+Approval of the proposed amendment to the 2015 Plan will allow us to continue to grant equity incentives which have become an indispensable part of our compensation program.
+We also believe it is important to have sufficient shares available in order for us to be able to grant stock awards in lieu of annual cash incentives in the future.
+If the amendment is not approved, the Board believes we could face serious challenges to our ability to attract and retain management, non-employee directors and other key personnel which would adversely affect our business.

-In short, the Board believes strongly that approval of the amendments to the 2015 Plan described above will serve the best interests of G-III and our stockholders and that, if the amendments to the 2015 Plan are not approved, our business and the interests of our stockholders will be harmed.
-If the proposed amendments are not approved by our stockholders, the 2015 Plan will remain in effect in its present form.
+In short, the Board believes strongly that approval of the amendment to the 2015 Plan described above will serve the best interests of G-III and our stockholders and that, if the amendment to the 2015 Plan is not approved, our business and the interests of our stockholders will be harmed.
+If the proposed amendment is not approved by our stockholders, the 2015 Plan will remain in effect in its present form.